syncfusion-content/uwp-docs/uwp/sfChart/Getting-Started.md

 ## Steps

-   * Create new Universal Windows project using Visual Studio.
+   * Create new Universal Windows Platform project using Visual Studio.
 For more [details](https://msdn.microsoft.com/en-us/windows/uwp/get-started/create-a-hello-world-app-xaml-universal))
    * Add the SfChart assembly to your application.
    * Initialize chart control.
    * Adding header to the chart control.